 The employees involved in your interview or hiring process may share stories about your rejection with peers at other companies where you’d like to work one day—or they may transfer to those companies themselves, and your paths may cross again.

-Language to Decline a Job Offer With Professionalism
+Decline a Job Offer With Professionalism

 The mode of your recent acceptance influences how you ought to communicate your rejection.

 If you have signed an employment agreement or contract, a written letter may be required.
 Deliver your message in person and have a short conversation with your hiring manager.

 For a less formal acceptance, a more informal method of communication, such as an email or phone call, is acceptable.